Indian rhinoceros: Threats

-Lack of site diversity

 The Indian rhino species is inherently at risk because over 70% of its population occurs at a single site, Kaziranga National Park.
 Any catastrophic event such as disease, civil disorder, poaching, or habitat loss would have a devastating impact on the Indian rhino's status.
-However, small population of rhinos may be prone to inbreeding depression.
-Expansion of other protective areas and introduction of rhinos in more areas is needed.
+Additionally, a small population of rhinos may be prone to inbreeding depression.

 Poaching

 Sport hunting became common in the late 19th and early 20th centuries and was the main cause for the decline of Indian rhinoceros populations.
 Indian rhinos were hunted relentlessly and persistently.
 Reports from the mid-19th century claim that some British military officers shot more than 200 rhinos in Assam alone.
 By 1908, the population in Kaziranga National Park had decreased to around 12 individuals.
 In the early 1900s, the Indian rhinoceros was almost extinct.
 At present, poaching for the use of horn in traditional Chinese Medicine is one of the main threats that has led to decreases in several important populations.
 Poaching for the Indian rhino's horn became the single most important reason for the decline of the Indian rhinoceros after conservation measures were put in place from the beginning of the 20th century, when legal hunting ended.
 From 1980 to 1993, 692 rhinos were poached in India, including 41 rhinos in India's Laokhowa Wildlife Sanctuary in 1983, almost the entire population of the sanctuary.
 By the mid-1990s, the Indian rhinoceros had been extirpated in this sanctuary.
 Between 2000 and 2006, more than 150 rhinos were poached in Assam.
 Almost 100 rhinos were poached in India between 2013 and 2018.

-In 1950, in Nepal the Chitwan’s forest and grasslands extended over more than 2600 km2 and were home to about 800 rhinos.
+In 1950, in Nepal the Chitwan's forest and grasslands extended over more than 2600 km2 and were home to about 800 rhinos.
 When poor farmers from the mid-hills moved to the Chitwan Valley in search of arable land, the area was subsequently opened for settlement, and poaching of wildlife became rampant.
 The Chitwan population has repeatedly been jeopardised by poaching; in 2002 alone, poachers killed 37 animals to saw off and sell their valuable horns.

-Six methods of killing Indian rhinos have been recorded: